StefanieSwz/fake-news-classification/reports/README.md

 >
 > Answer:

+---

+All together: Initial Project proposal, Initial cookie cutter template and git repo

+Stefanie Schwarz:

---- All together: Initial Project proposal, Initial cookie cutter template and git repo Stefanie Schwarz: GitHub owner, setting up dvc and google drive, managing access rights, initial make file, PR reviews for almost all branches, creating docker images for training and prediction, writing large part of tests for data, preprocessing, model and training, set up secrets for continuous integration, write dvc workflow for testing as well as docker trigger workflow in actions, set up GCP project and IAM rolles and compute engine, set up branch protection rules, fill report
+GitHub owner, set up DVC and Google Drive, managed access rights, created the initial Makefile, reviewed PRs for almost all branches, created Docker images for training and prediction, checked the profiling of PyTorch Lightning, wrote a large portion of tests for data, preprocessing, model, and training.
+Set up secrets for continuous integration, wrote the DVC workflow for testing, as well as the Docker trigger workflow in actions.
+Set up GCP project, IAM roles, and different Compute Engine instances with the setup of used packages and selected the appropriate images.
+Set up branch protection rules, tested deployment with TorchServe, monitored data drifting with Evidently and implemented initial FastAPI for monitoring.
+Implemented telemetry with Prometheus, set up monitoring in GCP with a Dashboard overview, enabled distributed data loading, attempted to calculate FLOPS during training and searched for alternative packages after failed execution.
+Informed the team about PyTorch quantization limitations, implemented pruning in model callbacks and tested functionality, updated MkDocs documentation, updated README for final project description, and wrote a large part of the report.

 Tobias Brock:

+Create files for preprocessing, model structure (torch lightning), training and data simulation for prediction.
+Allow distributed model training and profiling naturally with torch lightning setup.
+Create hydra setup for experiment tracking.
+Setup wandb team and experiment tracking for training, also setup sweep for hyperparameter optimization with random search.
+Create script to automatically sort models into the model registry of wandb that are saved as artifacts.
+Setup FastAPI application for model inference and update monitoring FastAPI app to load monitoring data into the cloud and offer different get options.
+Create setup for local deployment with torchserve (deprecated as it only supports nvidia GPUs).
+Create frontend for FastAPI inference, backend and setup dockerfiles with cloudbuild for frontend, backend and monitoring.
+Deploy frontend, backend (inference) as Cloud Run in Google Cloud Services and monitoring FastAPI.
+Calculate FLOPS of original model and perform quantization.
+Create notebooks for initial visualization of length distribution of titles, test set predictions and comparison of regular best model with quantized model.
+Create SLOs in the cloud for the performance of the backend.
+Setup pruning in the sweep to be included in the hyperparameter optimization.
+Create API tests for both FastAPI apps and also create locust file to check API loading.
+Create training script for model distillation training using the best model from the cloud.
+Setup distillation model file, including classes for "distilbert-base-uncased" and "albert-base-v2" and distillation training class using teacher and student model.
+Create benchmarking file to compare inference speed, FLOPS and test performance of models.
+Also setup notebook with corresponding plots.

-Anne Gritto: ---
+Anne Gritto:

+Set up the data workflow from Kaggle, established continuous integration, configured Ruff, and contributed to unit tests for data and model training.
+Implemented GitHub Actions workflow with integrated unit tests and code formatting, activated pre-commit hooks, set up service accounts, and created buckets in GCS for data and model storage.
+Linked buckets to DVC, set up Docker containers in Artifact Registry, and created trigger workflows in GCP related to GitHub repository pushes.
+Trained the model locally and on Vertex AI using a CPU, automatically saved the best model in a GCS Bucket, and created secrets in Google Cloud Secret Manager for WandB keys and service account credentials.
+Managed access to secrets during training and deployment, deployed the model in Google Cloud, contributed to documentation using MkDocs, and wrote part of the project report.

+---